 The Dominican Republic is the largest island in the Caribbean: Hispaniola.
 It’s south of Turks and Caicos, east of Cuba and west of Puerto Rico.
-Cabarete Travel is Easy!
+Cabarete travel and getting around is easy!

 Getting Here: Cabarete Travel and Arrival

 Fly to Airport Puerto Plata Gregorio Luperon airport (POP) then taxi 20 minutes to Cabarete, a ride that costs $40 each way.

 Don’t bother changing money at the airport, you’ll get better rates from the Carib Express Exchange Bank next to LEK.

 Ask your driver to stop at Supermarket Playero in Sosua and stock up on food and drinks on your way to your condo or hotel.